gregwcy/Reddit-API-Clasffication-Model/README.md

 ## Data Exploration and Cleaning

-IWe look to clean the data before passing it through our models.
+We look to clean the data before passing it through our models.
 The things we will be focused on include:
 * Removing hyperlinks
 * Removing HTML characters
 * Converting words to lowercase